marbocub/MariaPrintSystem/README.md

 Requirements and Limitations
 ============================

-This program is worked on Windows 10 version 16.07 and later with .NET 4.6.2 and later.
+This program is worked on Windows with .NET 4.5 and later.
 We have developed on Windows 10 version 1803 64bits environment.

 Installer